 Almost there!
 Wisconsin counseling licensure requires all candidates to possess a master's level of education in counseling or a related field.
 Request information from additional Wisconsin Counseling Schools to get started.

-Note: this information is difficult to find.
+Note: This information can be difficult to find.
 In the left-hand navigation, under the "Administrative Code", click on the "+ more" link.
-A list of more career types and examining boards will be listed.
-You will then need to click on the "Marriage and Family Therapy, Counselors and Social Workers" link.
-You will find supervisory experience and supervisor mandatory qualifications information by clicking on the "MPSW 12" link.
+A list of more career types and examining boards should appear.
+Click on the "Marriage and Family Therapy, Counselors and Social Workers" link, then the "MPSW 12" link to find supervisory experience and supervisor mandatory qualifications information.

 In addition, you may download supervised experience forms here.